aminya/EzXML.jl/docs/src/index.md

 Home
 ====

-EzXML.jl is a package for handling XML and HTML documents.
+EzXMLp.jl is a package for handling XML and HTML documents.
 The APIs are simple and consistent, and provide a range of functionalities including:
 * Reading and writing XML/HTML documents.
 * Traversing XML/HTML trees with DOM interfaces.